 By default, the custom page is written to a file named PageID.html in the root directory of the disassembly; to change this, add a line to the [Paths] section.
-The title, page header and link text for the custom page can be defined in the [Titles], [PageHeaders] and [Links] sections.
+The title, page header and link text for the custom page default to 'PageID', but can be overridden in the [Titles], [PageHeaders] and [Links] sections.

-Every custom page is built using the HTML template whose name matches the page ID, if one exists; otherwise, the stock Page template is used.
+Every custom page is built using the HTML template whose name matches the page ID, if one exists; otherwise, either the Reference template is used (when SectionPrefix is defined), or the Page template is used.